datalit/pythonworkshop/workshop1_pandas_titanic.md

 	train[(train_age > 75) | (train_age < 2)]

+### Selecting Challenge:

-### Challenge: select all the people that are:
+Select all the people that are:

-- in the 3rd class
+1. in the 3rd class
-- female
-- under age 10
+2. under age 10
+3. female

+Anwser:

 	train[(train['Age'] < 10) & (train['pclass'] == 3) & (train['sex'] == "female")]